pronopython/rugivi/README.md

 * Thumbnails are cached in a database
 * Works together with the [Fapel-System](https://github.com/pronopython/fapel-system)
 * Uses PyGame to render everything
-* With some tweaks it should work under Windows and MacOS (but was not tested)
+* With some tweaks it should work under MacOS (but was not tested)